 Giants are linked to carnivals, these great moments of subversion by the common people of the social and political order, where communal positions and roles are suspended, where the shoemaker becomes the king, the launderer becomes the queen and vice versa.

 In this they find valuable companions in microbes.
 Microbes render obsolete a certain world order, a certain way that biologists have had of organising and describing it.
 At the same time, behind the giants lies a multitude of beings.
 Neighbours, humans, half-goats and witches, animal and plant communities and the host of stories that created these giants, influence them and travel with them, becoming their constantly renewed offspring.
 In other words, giants create us at the same time as we create them.
 And here again, they find in microbes valuable companions.
-Something has changed: we are more numerous and our origins more blurred than we had believed.
+Something has changed: we are more numerous and more blurred than we had believed.

-The carnival of microbes.
+Carnival of microbes.
 Anatomically speaking, we are more microbial than human.
 In our bodies, the number of bacteria alone exceeds that of human cells.
 From a genetic viewpoint, the gap is even greater: 99% of non-redundant genes are bacterial.
 If we take into consideration the multitude of other creatures that make up what biologists call microbiota – the complex ecologies of the viruses, fungi, yeasts and archaea that compose them and us – these proportions become even more dizzying.
 But these creatures do not simply inhabit our bodies, nor do our bodies simply house them.
 Literally, they compose us.
 They help digest what we eat – releasing nutrients, breaking down toxins and chemicals.
 They produce vitamins and nutrients missing from our diets, train our immune systems to perceive threats and protect us from more hazardous microbes – the dangerousness of which depends precisely on the composition of this multitude and its capacity to accommodate it.
 They participate in the proper development of our organisms.
 They even determine, to a large extent, our imagination and the way we behave.
 The intimacy of these relationships is such that some of these creatures mix their genetic material with ours.
 Viral genes, we are told, make up 8% of the human genome.
 Some shape our ability to recall events, our memory capacities, while others enable the production of proteins necessary for the constitution of the placenta.
 It is they that have allowed us and other species to become mammals.

-The carnival of microbes, I said.
+Carnival of microbes, I said.
 Once enemies favouring the emergence of pathologies, microbes are now potential health allies.
 Their presence is no longer the exclusive sign of a health hazard but can, on the contrary, indicate the restoration of a previously pathogenic situation.
 Their pathogenic power no longer belongs to them alone but is distributed, seen as the product of the deterioration or the constitution of certain relationships within a wider environment and community of microorganisms.
 Put another way, certain diseases are viewed less as the consequence of the intrusion of a pathogen than as that of an ecological disturbance.
 The entire way we have imagined the human immune system has been turned on its head.